 The key to choosing the right one is knowing how they work, finding the right size for your pool, the pros and cons of each.
 Plus, how much money you’ll spend or save.

-We’ve put together a list of some of our favorite pool heaters to help you find the perfect heater for your backyard water playground.
+The best pool heater is the one you own.
+But if you don’t have one yet, we’ve put together a list of some of our favorite pool heaters to help you find the perfect one for your backyard water playground.

 The Best Propane Pool Heater